Harshit2512/LeetCode/BinaryTreecameras_968.md

 // 0 = NOT covered (this node needs its parent to place a camera),
 // 1 = HAS CAMERA (we placed a camera at this node),
-// 2 = COVERED (no camera here, but one of its children has a camera).
+// 2 = COVERED (no camera here, but one of its children has a camera)

 class Solution {
     int cameras = 0;